 Sky subtraction will be performed using all observations obtained during the same night, in the same filter, building a series of sky subtraction frames as is currently being done for UKIDSS.
 This procedure works well also for crowded fields provided that some observations of un-crowded fields are obtained during the same night.
-The VMC time link strategy links the observation of a sparsely populated field to those of a highly populated field (like the bar of the LMC) to provide suitable sky frames.
-Note that we plan to test this procedure during Science Verification time.
+In fact, the VMC strategy (Sect.
+2.1.3) requires the observation of a sparsely populated VMC field any time a highly populated field (like the LMC bar) is observed to provide suitable sky frames.